 The report analyses the gap in educational and labour market outcomes between Roma and non-Roma at age 22-23 in Hungary and attributes ethnic differences to factors that affect children in primary schools and in the early childhood.
 Download the report here.

 In 2015 UN Member States adopted a set of 17 Sustainable Development Goals (SDGs) to end poverty, fight inequality and injustice, and tackle climate change by 2030.
-Below, you can find a selection of SDGS particularly relevant to Badur’s work in Laos.
+You can read about specific projects and actions in Laos related to the main areas of Badur Foundation’s work on the following pages:

 This collection of case studies richly describe the operation of after-school programmes (tanoda) in Hungary and the important contribution they make to the competence development of disadvantaged students.
 Access the collection here.